 Our protocol uses sum check [Lun+90], but unlike Shamir, Shen, and Meir [Sha92; She92; Mei13], we do not reduce to a quantified Boolean formula first.
 Instead, we reduce to matrix exponentiation.
-This gives us $\mathbf{IP} = \mathbf{PSPACE}$ from sum check with fewer steps.
+This gives us IP = PSPACE from sum check with fewer steps.

 Our protocol improves over Shamir's in two important ways.
 One, it gives better results when S = o(n).
 This is due to a better arithmetization of RAM algorithms directly, allowing us to leave the input out of the algorithm's state.
 This more efficient arithmetization is the primary reason we use the RAM model.
+Although, this also works with multitape Turing Machines with a read only tape.